IvanDerlich/tic-tac-toe-ruby/README.md

 ## More Info

-It was done as part of the Odin Project
+It was done as part of the Odin Project.

 https://www.theodinproject.com/courses/ruby-programming/lessons/oop